 An MA may be called upon to answer telephones, greet patients, update and file medical records, fill out insurance forms, handle correspondence, schedule appointments, arrange for hospital admissions and laboratory services, maintain the exam rooms and reception area, order supplies and handle billing and bookkeeping.

 Clinical duties vary according to state law but may include taking medical histories, recording vital signs, explaining treatment procedures to patients, preparing patients for examination and assisting the physician during the exam.
-MAs can also collect and prepare laboratory specimens, perform basic laboratory tests on the premises, dispose of contaminated supplies and sterilize medical instruments.
-Under the direction of the physician an MA can be authorized to call in prescriptions or drug refills, draw blood, prepare patients for x-rays, do an EKG, remove sutures and change dressings.
+MAs can also collect and prepare laboratory specimens, perform veni punctures and basic laboratory tests on the premises, dispose of contaminated supplies, sterilize medical instruments and perform EKGs.
+Under the direction of the physician an MA can be authorized to call in prescriptions or drug refills, prepare patients for x-rays, remove sutures and change dressings.